-Our risk management activities apply to the entire company.
+Our risk and security organization applies to the entire company.
 The teams Risk, Security and Compliance, led by the Chief Risk Officer (CRO), define responsibilities, methods, processes and reporting for risks at SIX.
-At the same time the team acts as the second line of defense in a "three lines of defense" model, which has become standard practice in the financial sector.
+At the same time the teams act as the second line of defense in a “three lines of defense” model, which has become standard practice in the financial sector.

-The organization of risk management at SIX is optimized on an ongoing basis.
-SIX thus actively ensures that its risk management is fully in keeping with its own business model and also complies entirely with external requirements, particularly regulatory measures.
+The risk and security organization at SIX is optimized on an ongoing basis.
+SIX actively ensures that its risk management is fully in keeping with its own business model and also complies entirely with external requirements, particularly regulatory measures.
 In 2018, SIX embedded its risk management organization even deeper within the company to manage SIX relevant risks efficiently.

 - First line of defense

-The first line of defense is to be found in the business areas.
+The first line of defense is to be found in the business units and corporate functions.
 It is at this level that employees need to recognize risks and weigh them up appropriately in their day-to-day work.

 - Second line of defense

-The uniform Group-wide risk organization forms the second line of defense.
+The uniform corporate-wide risk and security organization forms the second line of defense.
 It assists and supports the first line with the monitoring and controlling of critical topics.
 The team handles the reporting of financial and non-financial risks, risk analyses and the central insurance portfolio.

 - Third line of defense